ferrocene/ferrocene/src/attributes.rst

 :t:`Attribute` :dc:`no_std` has the following effects:

 * :dp:`fls_ve1shwjq09pl`
-  Prevents the import of the :t:`standard library prelude`.
+  Prevents the import of the standard library :t:`prelude`.

 * :dp:`fls_wgwsn7laoju7`
   Imports the :t:`core prelude`.